harpreetkhalsagtbit/Unicode-Input/README.md

 2. [✓] Input compatible with Punjabi Unicode - eg: Matras.
 3. [✓] Input at any Position.
 4. [✓] On Paste - Convert to Unicode.
-5. [ ] API File and Fix RegExp for missing characters
+5. [ ] Algorithm or Easy Tool/Way to Map unicode with font
-6. [ ] Algorithm or Easy Tool/Way to Map unicode with font
+6. [ ] API File and Fix RegExp for missing characters
-5. [ ] Add Two diffrent Punjabi Fonts with Different KeyBoard
+7. [ ] Add Two diffrent Punjabi Fonts with Different KeyBoard